VMaxx/RepetierIntegration/README.md

 # Version 3.6.0
 # Shane Bumpurs
-Cura plugin which enables printing directly to Repetier and monitoring the progress
+Cura plugin which enables printing directly to Repetier and monitoring the progress The name has changed to RepetierIntegration in the plugin folder.
 This plugin is basically a copy of the Octoprint plugin with the necessary changes to work with repetier server.